Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 - Newton Fund/Met Office CSSP China Project Viewpoint
 - NERC

+Workshop History

+- 8-10 July 2020 - Version 1 of the workshop.
+Given to urbisphere.
+'Program <Prog1>'

 Feedback
 ~~~~~~~~

 - Problems with the Manuals (Workshop, UMEP, SUEWS, SuPY) - please complete the GitHib input so it get fixed for others in the group
 - What other topcis would you like to see covered?
-Please add to GiHub or contact Sue
+Please add to GitHub or contact Sue